bketelsen/dockerdevenv/README.md

 #### Layer 4 ####
 bketelsen/devenv

-This is the final layer, the container that you'll want to run when it's all built.
+This is the final layer, the container that you'll want to run.
 It adds your personalized configurations.
-Work in Progress here.

-Right now, it's only adding the supervisord.conf file that starts vncserver.
-Future steps:

-* clone dotfiles
-* symlink dotfiles
-* git pull dotfiles at runtime to get latest
-* powerline fonts
+TODO:
 * direnv